MetalMethod/RondusRobot/README.md

 The full amount spent was under US$200, in Brazil.
 Thats including the tools like a Voltimeter by Ford and soldering equip.
 All parts are from China, except the orginal Arduino chipset and the chassis, wich is made by a local company, and its was too the most expensive piece (around U$70).
 Thats the list of parts used:
-- Power suply: 2 separate packs of 6 rechargeble cells each (soldered in series), getting around 8 Volts each when charged.
-(Arduino needs al least 7 volts to work with all the sensors and lights).
-Onde pack gos to the driver input so it powers the motors.
-Another oack powers the microcontroller.
-The motors batteries goes fast, around 20 minutes-max of constant walking around.
-The Arduino pack lasts up to 6 hours with al least 7 volts.
 - Original Arduino Board from Italy
 - 1 Ultrasonic Sensor HC-SR04
 - L293D H-bridge as motors driver.